matouskozak/AMG/README.md

 As configs and checkpoints you can use files from the *BEST_AGENTS* folder.
 This folder contains config files and checkpoints for each of the tested RL algorithms (DQN, PG, PPO).

+---
+By uncommenting line 165 in the *RAY_test_from_checkpoint.py* file, you can run experiments with a random AMG agent, i.e., an agent that chooses AMG file manipulations at random.